gekware/minecraft-server-hibernation/README.md

     - serverDirPath
     - startMinecraftServerLin or startMinecraftServerWin
     - stopMinecraftServerLin or stopMinecraftServerWin
+    - *hibernationInfo and startingInfo
-    - minecraftServerStartupTime
+    - *minecraftServerStartupTime
-    - timeBeforeStoppingEmptyServer
+    - *timeBeforeStoppingEmptyServer
+4. *put the frozen icon you want in "path/to/server.jar/folder" (must be 64x64 and called "server-icon-frozen.png")
-4. on the server: open port 25555 (example: [ufw firewall](https://www.configserverfirewall.com/ufw-ubuntu-firewall/ubuntu-firewall-open-port/))
+5. on the server: open port 25555 (example: [ufw firewall](https://www.configserverfirewall.com/ufw-ubuntu-firewall/ubuntu-firewall-open-port/))
-5. on the router: forward port 25555 to server ([tutorial](https://www.wikihow.com/Open-Ports#Opening-Router-Firewall-Ports))
+6. on the router: forward port 25555 to server ([tutorial](https://www.wikihow.com/Open-Ports#Opening-Router-Firewall-Ports))
-6. you can connect to the server through port 25555
+7. you can connect to the server through port 25555

+* = this step is NOT strictly necessary

 (remember to run the script at reboot)